 The position of our parcel of land on the edge of a garden, as well as the pedestrian alleyway that crosses our site, led us to conceive this new construction as a system of multiple volumes.
 The capacity of each volume is determined by the functional and spatial needs of the program.

-The structural shell of the building is conceived in reinforced concrete, regulated by a frame of 1.5m.
-Revealing the modular principle at the heart of the project, the structural facades are characterised by a regular “stacking” of posts, which create a vertical rhythm in harmony with the historic Bordeaux façades.
+The structural shell of the building is conceived in reinforced concrete and is characterised by a regular “stacking” of posts, which create a vertical rhythm in harmony with the historic Bordeaux façades.

 As such, we have “folded” the veil of the facades of the base in a series of « C » shapes, while preserving the fineness of the construction.
 From the exterior, the folded veil of the façade is perceived as a series of posts that punctuate the structure.
 The structural inertia proportionate to the facades of the pedestal of the lower floors, permits us to reduce the concrete mass in the upper floors, by aligning the narrow posts with the nodes in the structural frame.